httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 - the request has content that is the end of the representation data.
 Once the content is fully processed by the server, the upload is complete.
 - the request has no content.
 Once the request is processed by the server, the upload is complete.
 This usage requires the full representation data to have been processed during prior requests.

-If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request (see {{upload-creation}}).
-Note that the status code does not necessary indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case that the representation was fully transmitted, but an error occurred while processing it.
-Resuming the upload would not resolve this error.
+If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request ({{upload-complete}}).
+Note that the status code does not necessary indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, therefore resuming the upload would not resolve this error.

-If the client received a final response with the `Upload-Complete: ?0` header field or the header field missing, the next step depends on the status code:
+If the client received a non-successful final response with the `Upload-Complete: ?0` header field or the header field missing, it can apply heristics described in {{retry}} to retry or resume the upload.

-- A `2xx (Successful)` status code indicates that representation data was appended but the upload is not complete.
-The client can continue appending representation data.
-- For a `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
-- For a `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
-- For a `5xx (Server Error)` status code, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).

 If no final response was received at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).